 ACS Publications—Most Trusted.
 Most Cited.
 Most Read The January 2014 issue marks the start of the 91st volume of the Journal of Chemical Education.
 This issue plus the content of all past volumes are available online to subscribers at http://pubs.acs.org/jchemeduc.
 The January 2014 issue will be available as a sample issue for the entire year, so the full text of all articles can be accessed without a subscription.
 Subscription information is available at http://pubs.acs.org/page/subscribe.html?ref=jceda8.

 JCE ChemEd Xchange provides a place for sharing information and opinions.
 Currently, articles, blogs and reading lists from ChemEd X contributors are listed below.
 We plan to include other items that the community wishes to share through their contributions to ChemEd X.

-Celebrating National Chemistry Week 2013—Energy: Now and Forever The October 2013 issue of the Journal of Chemical Education is now available online [http://pubs.acs.org/toc/jceda8/90/10].
-This latest issue of JCE plus the content of all past issues, volumes 1 through 90, are available at http://pubs.acs.org/jchemeduc.
+Changing the Landscape of Chemical Education The December 2013 issue of the Journal of Chemical Education is available online to subscribers at http://pubs.acs.org/toc/jceda8/90/12.
+This issue of JCE plus the content of all past issues, volumes 1 through 90, are available to subscribers at http://pubs.acs.org/jchemeduc.

 This year one my goals is to use this space to talk specifically with various teachers about how they use inquiry in their chemistry classrooms.
 My four questions are:

 I recently spoke with a chemist from industry that said that if she admits to being a chemist, it is a serious conversation ender.
 I can relate!
 I know many of you can to.
 My colleague, Greg Rushton, shared a similar sentiment in an article introducing himself to the JCE community.